d-velop/dvelop-sdk-node/CONTRIBUTING.md

 > ```npm run license```

 Runs automated license checking on the project dependencies.
+This command should be executed when adding a dependency to the project.

 </br>

 > ```npm run docs```

 Generate [typedoc](https://typedoc.org/) documentation locally in ```/docs``` which is ignored by git.
-Feel free to generate for inspection.
+Feel free to generate and have a look.

 </br>